 If this excites you, even a fraction of how much it excites us, please encourage a youth you know to submit a three-minute video about what they would like to present.
 It doesn’t have to be a flawless presentation (it will definitely be viewed as an audition).
 We simply want to get an idea of what your youth is interested in and where they are coming from.

-For instance, if your S.T.E.A.M. enthusiat is into dance as an art form, how could they translate dance into an idea worth sharing or an call to action that would also benefit the community?
+For instance, if your STEAM enthusiat is into dance as an art form, how could they translate dance into an idea worth sharing or an call to action that would also benefit the community?
 How would they pull that off?
 Have a dance studio in a low-income part of their city?
 Connect with nonprofits that would sponsor dance events for high-risk youth?
 Host their own dance presentations for free in neighborhoods that would possibly never get to experience the arts any other way?
 Then, how would they find sponsors to support their idea?
 Those are just a few ideas to help.
+Use this resource (https://www.aep-arts.org/) for additional brainstorming ideas.

 CHECKLIST